Retirement Accounts

 Roth IRAs can be a very useful and flexible tool for retirement saving, and if you can contribute to one, you should seriously consider it.
 However, depending on where you are in your finances and your life, Roth IRAs may not be the best savings tool for retirement, as the benefits of a traditional IRA may be more valuable.
 Additionally, rules around when you can start withdrawing your tax-free earnings may lock your money up for longer than you intended.

-You should also take a look at how saving plays into your larger retirement plan, as that money may be better spent paying down debts than sitting in investment funds.
+You should also consider how saving fits into your larger retirement plan, as that money may be better spent paying down debts than sitting in investment funds.

 Need help making sense of it all?